melissamonk-NOAA/Vermilion_2021/doc/north.md

 *California Cooperative Oceanic Fisheries Investigations*

-The California Cooperative Oceanic Fisheries Investigations (CalCOFI) surveys...
+The \Gls{calcofi} surveys began in 1951 and conducts quarterly cruises off southern & central California, collecting a suite of hydrographic and biological data on station and underway.
+Ichthyoplankon sampling with a paired bongo started in 1978.
+Data on larval abundance from the CalCOFI Ichthyoplankton survey have been used in stock assessments of several species, including bocaccio, cowcod and shortbelly rockfish.
+Although the long-term dataset is limited to a small subset of species for which morphological identification of larvae has been possible, recent research has been successful at identifying a broader range of species based on genetic identification of larvae [@Thompson2016].
 Vermilion rockfish cannot be identified morphologically in the ichthyoplankton samples.
-Thompson et al. identified nine vermilion rockfish from genetic samples.
+Of over 20,000 larvae identified in the 1998-2013 time period, only nine were vermilion rockfish, encountered in only about 1% of the hauls.
+Consequently, the data are insufficient at this time to use to inform relative abundance, although Thompson et al.
+[-@Thompson2017] do provide several relative abundance time series for other taxa, and future efforts may lead to better taxonomic resolution of historical or future collections.

 *Rockfish Recruitment and Ecosystem Survey*

 Since 1983, the SWFSC has conducted an annual midwater trawl survey for pelagic juvenile rockfish and other groundfish in the Central California region of the California Current ([-@Ralston2013] and references therein).
-Due to concerns about mesoscale abundance patterns and a need for greater spatial representation in the data, including some apparent strong differences in spatial distribution patterns in the early 2000s [@Hastie2007; @Ralston2013b], this survey was expanded to a broader spatial scale in the 2001-2004 period, and since 2004 most years have coastwide data from a combination of SWFSC, NWFSC and Cooperative Research surveys (see[-@Field2017] for more complete details regarding coastwide pre-recruit data, and [-@Sakuma2016], [@Friedman2018] for additional details and alternative applications of survey data).
+Due to concerns about mesoscale abundance patterns and a need for greater spatial representation in the data, including some apparent strong differences in spatial distribution patterns in the early 2000s [@Hastie2007; @Ralston2013], this survey was expanded to a broader spatial scale in the 2001-2004 period, and since 2004 most years have coastwide data from a combination of SWFSC, NWFSC and Cooperative Research surveys (see Field et al. [-@Field2021] for more complete details regarding coastwide pre-recruit data, and Sakmua et al. [-@Sakuma2016] and Friedman et al. [-@Friedman2018] for additional details and alternative applications of survey data).

 Vermilion frog..

+*California Collaborative Research Project*

+In 2017 the California Collaborative Research Project (CCFRP) expanded state-wide and samples four MPAs and associated references sites in southern California.
+Vermilion rockfish have been encountered at two of the MPAs (Carrington Point off Santa Rosa Island and South La Jolla) and observed in 27% of all drifts at these two locations.
+The STAT determined that the was too constrained spatially and temportally to be considered for an index of abundance.
+There are currently 262 lengths of vermilion available.
+With additional years of data, this data set can be considered for inclusion in a future vermilion assessment.

 ## Biology

-## Biological Data
+<!--
 ### Age Structures

-<!--
 **External Fits to Growth**
 Fits to the von Bertalanffy growth curve,
 $L_i = L_{\infty}e^{(-k[t-t_0])}$, where $L_i$ is the length (cm) at age $i$, $t$ is age in years, $k$ is rate of increase in growth, $t_0$ is the intercept, and $L_{\infty}$ is the asymptotic length, were explore by species and sex.
 -->

-#### Ageing Precision and Bias
+### Ageing Precision and Bias
 Uncertainty in ageing error was estimated using a collection of 357 vermilion rockfish otoliths with two age reads between the NWFSC (reader 1, B. Kamikawa) and the SWFSC (reader 2, D. Watters) (Figure \@ref(fig:reader1reader2)).